georgewallace/storage-dotnet-perf-scale-app/README.md

 </a>

 1. Click Deploy button to deploy the sample to a Windows VM on Azure
 2. Once deployment is completed, connect to the VM via RDP using the administrator account you defined.
-You will have 50 files each 1GB in the D: directory as sample data.
+You will have 50 files each 1GB on the D: drive as sample data.
 3. Navigate to the sample application in D:\git\storage-dotnet-perf-scale-app `cd d:\git\storage-dotnet-perf-scale-app`
 4. Run the application to upload the files to Azure Storage from the folder